Two-Qubit Module Based on Phonon-Coupled Ge Hole-Spin Qubits: Design, Fabrication, and Readout at 1-4 K: Readout Architecture and Signal Chain

 A simple signal-to-noise analysis shows that the minimum integration time $t_{\mathrm{int}}$ scales approximately as $t_{\mathrm{int}}\propto (T_\mathrm{n}/P_\mathrm{sig})(1/\Delta G^2)$, where $T_\mathrm{n}$ is the amplifier noise temperature, $P_\mathrm{sig}$ is the RF power at the resonator, and $\Delta G$ is the conductance change of the sensor between the two charge states. ~\cite{barthel2010fast,colless2013rfqd} Thus, improvements in sensor design (larger $\Delta G$), resonator engineering (higher $Q$ and coupling efficiency), and cryogenic amplification (lower $T_\mathrm{n}$) directly translate into shorter readout times and higher fidelities.

 Importantly, the required RF drive powers remain modest (typically below $\sim -90~\mathrm{dBm}$ at the device), so that readout heating is compatible with the thermal budget of a $1$--$4~\mathrm{K}$ platform and does not significantly perturb the phononic environment engineered in Sec.~\ref{subsec:pncbus}.
-Once actual devices are fabricated, these performance estimates can be refined by measuring the noise spectra, resonator response, and spin-relaxation times under operating conditions, but existing experiments suggest that high-fidelity, single-shot readout is well within reach for the proposed architecture.
+Once devices are fabricated, these performance estimates will be converted into a device-specific model by measuring the resonator response, charge-sensor transconductance, amplifier noise temperature, charge-state histograms, spin-relaxation during the readout pulse, and drive-dependent heating.
+These measurements will determine whether the proposed RF architecture reaches the fidelity targets in Table~\ref{tab:targets} and will identify the dominant error source if it does not.